Bea-ro/09-complete-server/README.md

 ### SEED:
-seed.js field for reference data.
+See seed.js file for reference data.